 David is a U.S. Legal Permanent Resident (Green Card Holder or LPR Status) and Chinese Citizen who currently resides in the United States.

 He has had his Green Card for nearly 20 years and alternates between living in the United States and living abroad.

 He has numerous accounts worldwide with upwards of $1-$3 million at any given time.
 The money is scattered amongst different accounts, including Investment Accounts, Banking Accounts, Mutual Funds, and Insurance Policies.

 David Received a FATCA Letter

-Recently, David’s wife, Irene (who resides primarily in Hong Kong) informs David that they received a FATCA Letter at their home from the foreign financial institution (Hang Seng Bank).
+Recently, David’s wife, Irene (who resides primarily in Hong Kong) informs David that they received a FATCA Letter at their home from the foreign financial institution.
 The letter requests that David and his wife (as a Green Card Holder) confirm their US residence status.

 David and Irene’s Information is Sent to the IRS